blagojevicana/causal-inference/README.md

 Womens vs No Email: 0.0032445755243435356
 Mens vs No Email: 0.006799876534745651
 ```
 This method calculates difference between *Mens/Womens Email* and *No Email* for each customer (since for each customer we only know one outcome, the other is estimated), which is called **ITE (Individual Treatment Effect)**.
 Then, for their group of gender, we calculate the average of all ITEs and get **CATE (Conditional Average Treatment Effect)**.

+- If CATE > 0, it means the treatment increases the probability of conversion.
+- If CATE < 0, it means the treatment decreases the probability of conversion.
+- If CATE = 0, it means the treatment has no expected effect on that person.

 The result for Womens vs No Email is about 0.00324.That means sending the women’s email increases probability of conversion by 0.324 percentage points.
 For Mens vs No Email, the effect is 0.0068, which means a 0.68 percentage point increase.

 Next, let's check if the Individual Treatment Effect is the same for everyone (probably not, some customers are "immune").
 Here is a histogram plot for men showing their response to receiving an email.